davidvaldezsalcedo/ProceduralMapGenerator/README.md

 **You can then add the Navmesh Bake script located in the /ProceduralMapGeneration folder to the Map Generator object and give it a navmesh surface component to bake on awake**

 **NOTE: if you would not like to use this spawner, you can comment out or delete lines 121 to 126 in the MapGenerator script**

+### Known Bugs

+The UVs on the Z axis for the textures seem to be streched, this still needs to be fixed.